shapeoko/Shapeoko_2/Instructions/04_zaxis.md

 - 1 26029-01 Motor Mount Plate (12ga)
 - 2 30158-01 Eccentric Nut
-- 4 25203-02 Dual Bearing V Wheel Kit (assembly)
+- 4 25203-02 Dual Bearing V-Wheel Kit (assembly)
 - 4 PS20004 M5x20mm BHCS
 - 6 25287-02 Flat Washer, M5
 - 2 25284-02 M5 Hex Nut

-This is the plate the Z-axis will attach to.
+This is the plate the Z-axis will attach to (it is identical to the Motor Mount Carriage (PS20022) assembled in the previous step, but without smooth idlers.
 It sits on the front of the gantry and will be connected to the X-axis motor mount plate via rigid aluminum spacers.
 We will build the plate first, and then attach the two together.

 1. Connect V-Wheels to plate
 	- two static at the top